-The roles of Pilot and Controller are arguably the two most important roles in the industry.
+The roles of pilot and controller are arguably the two most important roles in the industry.
 Industry reaction to this new initiative is confirming our view that this type of interaction is long overdue.

-The 1-day workshop is structured in a choice of two formats to suit either Area Controllers or Tower/Approach Controllers.
+The one day workshop is structured in a choice of two formats to suit either Area Controllers or Tower/Approach Controllers.
 Both sessions consist of a mix of sim-based procedures, punctuated with tabletop training examples and discussions in an open forum to allow the attendees to ask the what/why/how behind the technical and human factors of the pilot role.

-The sessions are facilitated by Skypeople’s Pilot Kate Starkey and operated at the fantastic facilities of Skypeople’s preferred simulator training partner, Ascent Aviation in Glasgow.
+The sessions are facilitated by skypeople’s pilot Kate Starkey and operated at the fantastic facilities of skypeople’s preferred simulator training partner, Ascent Aviation in Glasgow.

 The first workshop took place in early December.
-A group of 8 staff from NATS Prestwick attended, and consisted of Controllers, Managers, and Pseudo Pilots from the NATS training unit.
+A group of eight staff from NATS Prestwick attended, and consisted of Controllers, Managers, and Pseudo Pilots from the NATS training unit.
 A big thank you must go out to all who attended - an enjoyable day was had by all, with excellent feedback on a truly enlightening learning experience.